-- You are within easy reach of all operating controls. - The battery charge is sufficient for the intended travel distance. - The posture belt (if installed) is in perfect order. - The rear mirror (if installed) is adjusted so you can look behind at all times without having to bend or shift your seating position.
+- You are within easy reach of all operating controls. - The battery charge is sufficient for the distance you intend to travel. - The posture belt (if installed) is in perfect order. - The rear mirror (if installed) is adjusted so you can look behind at all times without having to bend forward or shift your seating position.

-6.3 Parking and Stationary
+5.4 Parking and Stationary